Fisher Automobile Company: Background

-Fisher Automobile Company, was an automobile dealership in Indianapolis, Indiana.
-It carried multiple models of Oldsmobiles, Reos, Packards, Stoddard-Daytons, Stutz and others.
 In 1891, Carl Graham Fisher (1874–1939) opened a bicycle shop with his two brothers.
 Regarded as a promotional genius, Fisher was also involved in bicycle racing and stunts.

 Around 1900, the national bicycle craze turned to a newer invention: the automobile.
 In partnership with his friend Barney Oldfield, Fisher converted the bicycle shop to handle automobiles, telling his fellow racer, "I don't see why the automobile can't be made to do everything the bicycle has done."